Geekrob/TDAPW/_docs/50-Tutorials/2020-04-19-tutorials.md

 - December 12, 2019, Daqiang Chen, A new implementation of rt-TDDFT

 - March 16, 2020, Daqiang Chen, Parallel art in TDAP & TDPW

+- June 14, 2020, Daqiang Chen, Comparison of TDAP and TDAPW